SB-Chalmers/life-cycle-building-performance/docs/index.md

 Project Duration - 2021 - 2026

-Target User – Architects, Engineers, Contractors, Developers, Policymakers
+Target Users – Architects, Engineers, Contractors, Developers, Policymakers, etc.

 #### Some of the questions we aim to answer through our project are:
 -	To what extent are decisions made in the early design stage informed by sustainability analysis in the current practice?
--	What kind of tools and workflows are being employed in the current practice?
+-	What kind of tools and workflows are being employed for design and analysis in early design stages in the current practice?
 -	Who are the stakeholders involved in decision making in early design stages?

 #### We are conducting a series of stakeholder interviews + observations to: